 Natural materials work well too.
 I made some letters from a thin jute cord and from raffia.
 I love how the raffia makes a crinkly noise when I run my finger across the letters.

 I turned strips of shred on their side so that it looks like zigzags and stuck them into the hot glue.
 The zigzagged paper is surprisingly strong and I think the material will hold up quite well for some time.

-These glittery letter cards were made with braided cord that I found in my box of ribbon.
+These glittery letter cards were made with a braided cord that I found in my box of ribbons.
 The braiding creates a nice bumpy texture and these colors would make a perfect Christmas activity.

 When I started getting out Christmas supplies, I found these evergreen ties.
 I LOVE the result when I cut them to length and glued them down.
 They are perfect for Christmas or a study of trees.

 Want to try some additional materials to make fun finger tracing cards?
 Here are more ideas.

 You can also glue down small items like: